...

 Magnesium

-Magnesium is necessary to perform over 300 biochemical reactions in the body, including DNA/RNA synthesis within the cells, maintaining normal nerve function and heart rate stabilizes blood sugar, and promotes bone and teeth formation.
+Magnesium is necessary to perform over 300 biochemical reactions in the body, including DNA/RNA synthesis within the cells, maintaining normal nerve function, stabilizing blood sugar, and promoting bone and teeth formation.

 You can get magnesium in:

-Calcium is an electolyte with so many functions
+Calcium is an electrolyte with so many functions

 Most people know that calcium is good for bones and teeth, but calcium is also important in: